 The design concepts shall be developed by the student team under the supervision of the faculty.
 Faculty and lab assistants should review the designs to ensure student safety.

-Construction of any equipment shall be supervised by the student team, but may use skilled labor such as welders and lab technicians.
+Construction of any equipment shall be supervised by the student team but may use skilled labor such as welders and lab technicians.
 The use of outside assistance shall be discussed in the reports and the final paper.
 DSATS encourages the students to gain hands-on experience with the construction of the rig since this experience will be helpful to the career of individuals in the drilling industry.

+Teams building a virtual rig may create new models or improve models from other teams at the same university or elsewhere.
+Be aware of open source models from groups such as the Open Source Drilling Community (https://opensourcedrilling.org/).
+Teams must cite the original work done by others.
+Teams are also encouraged to share their models with the OSDC.

 Project Timeline